Highway of Tears

 Monica Ignas (findagrave.com)

-Monica was last seen on the night of December 13, 1974, at around 11 pm.
-She was seen walking by herself along Highway 16 in the direction of her house.
-She was wearing a blue wool duffle coat, blue socks, and brown Wallabee-style shoes.
+Monica was last seen on the night of December 13, 1974, at around 11 p.m.
+She was walking alone along Highway 16, heading toward her home.
+She wore a blue wool duffle coat, blue socks, and brown Wallabee-style shoes.
 However, she never made it home that night.

-On April 6, approximately 4 months later, her body was found 6 km northeast of Terrace off of a densely-wooded services road known as Celgar.
-Her body was decomposed and partially clothed, and police determined that she had been strangled by her own clothing.
-Two witnesses also reported seeing a car containing a man and what appeared to be a small girl pull over to the side of the road the night of her disappearance.
+On April 6—approximately four months later—her body was found 6 km northeast of Terrace, off a densely wooded service road known as Celgar.
+Her body was decomposed and partially clothed, and police determined she had been strangled with her own clothing.
+Two witnesses reported seeing a car containing a man and what appeared to be a small girl pull over to the side of the road on the night of her disappearance.
 To date, no arrests have been made.

-Since Monica's death, an RCMP Task Force called E-PANA was created to investigate the series of unsolved murders along this highway, including Monica's.
-The purpose of the task force was "to determine if a serial killer, or killers, is responsible for murdering young women traveling along major highways in BC" (E-PANA website).
-To date, however, this case still remains unsolved, as do all the cases along the highway included in E-PANA.
+Following Monica’s death, the RCMP created a task force called E-PANA to investigate a series of unsolved murders along this highway, including Monica’s case.
+The purpose of the task force was “to determine if a serial killer, or killers, is responsible for murdering young women traveling along major highways in BC” (E-PANA website).
+To date, however, this case remains unsolved, as do all the cases along the highway included in E-PANA.

 View more cases from the Highway of Tears.